gsi-upm/docon/README.md

 Translating a document
 ----------------------
-Documents can be translated via the Web Interface or using the REST interface.
+Documents can be translated via the Web Interface, through the REST interface, or via Command-Line.
-Actually, the form in the Web is simply a convenient way of accessing the REST interface which shows all the available templates and a field to upload the desired file.

-The Generator endpoint takes the following parameters:
+The Generator endpoint takes these parameters:

  * input (i): The original file to be translated
  * informat (f): The format of the original file